pwnage101/cargo_bike/README.rst

 ============

-The CAD file ``cargo_bike.fcstd`` contains a parametric design for a cargo bike utilizing a pre-built traditional bicycle frame and fork.
+The CAD file ``cargo_bike.fcstd`` contains a parametric design for a cargo bike utilizing any arbitrary pre-built traditional bicycle frame and fork.
 Surrounding files (such as shell scripts, python scripts, dockerfiles, makefiles, etc.) provide the building blocks for automation infrastructure.

 Design Notes
 ============